Transactional Email vs. Marketing Email- The Big Difference Explained

 A transactional email is often highly personalized, as they are triggered by a specific action taken by the recipient and may include information related to a particular transaction or activity.

-A marketing email can also be personalized, but they are typically less targeted and personalized than transactional emails.
+A marketing email can also be personalized, but they are typically less targeted emails and personalized than transactional emails.

 Subject lines